Ovide Charlebois: Beatification process

-The beatification process for the late prelate launched on 15 August 1951 and concluded on 25 August 1952; the cause remained inactive until 13 April 1978 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) decree.
+Local preliminaries for Charlebois's beatification began on 26 November 1952.
+The cause remained inactive until 13 April 1978 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) decree.
 The second process to investigate the prelate's life and saintliness opened on 16 September 1979 and closed sometime later at which stage the C.C.S. validated the two previous processes in Rome on 6 June 1986 as having complied with their rules for conducting these processes.
 The official Positio dossier was submitted to the C.C.S. on 28 April 2001.

-Pope Francis titled Charlebois as Venerable on 28 November 2019.

-The current postulator for this cause is the Oblate priest Diego Saez.
+Pope Francis titled Charlebois as venerable on 28 November 2019.
+The postulator for this cause is the Oblate priest Diego Saez.

 Writings

 Charlebois published one set of writings: